dakanji/RefindPlus/README.md

 text_renderer        |Provides a text renderer that allows text mode when not otherwise available. uga_pass_through     |Provides UGA instance on GOP to permit EFIBoot with modern GPUs.

-In addition to the tokens above, two additional tools can be activated using the `showtools` token:
+In addition to the new functions above, the following upsteam functions have been extended:
+- `use_graphics_for`: OpenCore and Clover added to loaders that can be set to boot in graphics mode.
+- `showtools`: Additional tools added:
-- `clean_nvram` : This allows resetting nvram directly from RefindPlus.
+  - `clean_nvram` : Allows resetting nvram directly from RefindPlus.
-- `show_bootscreen` : This allows compatible GPUs to load the Apple Pre Boot Configuration screen.
+  - `show_bootscreen` : Allows compatible GPUs to load the Apple Pre Boot Configuration screen.

 ## Divergence
 Implementation differences between rEFInd and RefindPlus as at rEFInd v0.13.2 are: